 Advancing Age Can Bring Impairments That Affect Driving Ability

 Elderly drivers are more prevalent than ever before.
 As advances in medicine continue to progress, the average age of the population of the United States rises.
-Fewer drivers are now forfeiting their driving licenses, and older drivers are continuing to drive well into old age.
+Fewer drivers are forfeiting their driving licenses, and older drivers are continuing to drive well into old age.

 The majority of elderly drivers limit the geographic range and hours they drive.
 As drivers age, they spend less time driving, and they drive shorter distances.
 Many older drivers do not drive in poor weather conditions or after sundown.
 Some jurisdictions mandate that drivers over a specific age renew their licenses in person so that dangerous drivers have their licenses revoked or restricted.

-Approximately thirty-six million people over seventy years of age reside in the United States.
-These elderly citizens make up eleven percent of the U.S. population.
-The Federal Highway Administration reports that the United States is home to thirty million drivers who are seventy years of age or older as of 2019.
+Approximately 36 million people aged 70 and older reside in the United States.
+These older citizens make up eleven percent of the U.S. population.
+The Federal Highway Administration reports that the United States is home to 35 million drivers who are 70 years of age or older as of 2019.

 The majority of licensed drivers in the United States are twenty to sixty-nine years old.
 Drivers over seventy years of age make up a small portion of the total drivers in the United States, according to the National Household Travel Survey.
 Although drivers over seventy years of age drive less often than younger drivers, they still retain their licenses.
 Also, the elderly population in the United States continues to grow.
-Licensed drivers seventy years of age and older rose seventy percent from 1997 to 2019.
+Licensed drivers seventy years of age and older rose by seventy percent from 1997 to 2019.
 The proportion of drivers seventy years of age and older increased from seventy-three percent in 1997 to eighty-three percent in 2019.

 By the year 2030, the total number of U.S. residents seventy years of age and older will rise to fifty-three million.
 These demographic changes will likely influence traffic safety trends in the United States.
 However, fatalities related to car accidents involving elderly drivers were lower from 1998 to 2019 than they had been in earlier periods.

 Similar to other drivers who are younger, elderly drivers add up more miles when they are driving in urban areas.
 Freeways and crowded highways have fewer car accidents than other types of roads, and drivers who drive a large number of miles do so on highways and freeways.
-Accidents rates may be higher for elderly drivers due to their driving habits and where they spend the most time driving.
+Accident rates may be higher for elderly drivers due to their driving habits and where they spend the most time driving.

-Driving Ability and Age
+Driving Ability And Age

-Driving-Ability-and-AgeThose drivers who are advanced in years may notice a deterioration in their visual, cognitive, and physical skills.
+Those drivers who are advanced in years may notice a deterioration in their visual, cognitive, and physical skills.
 Some elderly drivers may suffer severe impairments and be unable to drive during stressful events or challenging episodes involving heavy traffic.
-Also, elderly drivers may cause accidents while switching lanes or merging into lanes.
+Additionally, elderly drivers may cause accidents while switching lanes or merging into lanes.

 Researchers have surmised that as the visual, cognitive, and physical skills of elderly drivers deteriorate, traffic accidents increase.
 Some senior citizens take many medications to treat their health conditions.
 Some medications may cause drowsiness, fatigue, and confusion, which can increase the risk of a car accident.

-Injury Risk and Age
+Injury Risk And Age

 The primary variable that influences fatality rates during car accidents among elderly citizens is the fragile physical condition of those drivers.
 As drivers age, they become more physically fragile, and their risk of dying during a serious car accident increases.

-Renewing a Driver’s License
+Driver’s License Renewal

 Elderly drivers often face more restrictions regarding the renewal of their licenses to drive.
 Special driving tests, in-person renewal procedures, and shorter licensing periods are examples of some policies adopted by different states.
 These provisions and restrictions may apply to drivers once they reach an age specified by the state legislature.

-Driver’s License Renewal: Different Procedures Among the States
+Driver’s License Renewal: Different Procedures Among The States

 Total automobile insurance claim rates for drivers aged seventy-five and older were lower in Illinois compared to other states that did not have road testing requirements.
 Drivers aged seventy-five and older were also not likely to be insured in Illinois.
 The road test mandates may have caused some individuals to stop driving.

-Australian researchers discovered that drivers aged eighty and older did not exhibit lower car accident rates, fatality rates, or serious bodily injury rates even though road tests and medical tests were mandated.
+Australian researchers discovered that drivers aged eighty and older did not exhibit lower car accident rates, fatality rates, or serious bodily injury rates, even though road tests and medical tests were mandated.
 Other states without these restrictions exhibited nearly the same rates of car accidents.
 Also, some states with greater restrictions featured higher rates of car accidents involving fatalities and serious bodily injuries.

-Elderly drivers may face specific restrictions such as not being allowed to drive in the evening or outside a specific area.
+Elderly drivers may face specific restrictions, such as not being allowed to drive in the evening or outside a specific area.
 Also, some states restrict elderly drivers from driving on roads with higher speed limits.

 Some states create procedures that require vision screens, road examinations, knowledge assessments, and other evaluations for elderly citizens.
 These drivers may face referrals from family members, doctors, and law enforcement officers.